 Appropriate product selection of masonry veneer unit and thinset mortar materials is necessary to provide a durable and water-resistive cladding system.
 The veneer units, thinset mortar, and joints should also be installed in conformance with industry-standard best practices and manufacturer requirements and should comply with ASTM C1780.17 The specifics of architectural characteristics and structural properties of the veneer system, including mortar and cladding support systems, should be designed and reviewed by a qualified Designer of Record.

 Various industry resources are available to assist with veneer design and are listed in the Resources section.

-An example of the thermal bridging is described by Fig. 7-6 and Fig. 7-7, which show the relative thermal gradient of this assembly when thermally modeled with an intermittent Z-girt.
-The lighter blue thermal gradient color at the attachment describes a warmer temperature than the adjacent darker blue insulation face—an indicator of heat loss at the penetration through the insulation.
-This thermal bridging reduces the assembly’s effective thermal performance.
+An example of the thermal bridging caused by an intermittent Z-girt is described by Fig. 7-5 and Fig. 7-6, which show the relative thermal gradient of this system when thermally modeled.
+The lighter blue thermal gradient color at the exterior face of the Z-girt describes a warmer temperature than the adjacent, darker blue insulation face—an indicator of heat loss through the thermal insulation at the penetration.
+This thermal bridging reduces the system’s effective thermal performance.

 Three-dimensional thermal modeling demonstrates this system’s effective thermal performance with various insulation thicknesses, insulation R-values, and cladding support clips/materials.
 A discussion on the modeling performed for this guide is included in the Appendix.